slcjordan/poc/README.md

 Routers
 ---
-Routers hand the request body to byte handlers for processing and send back response bodies, translating errors into http error codes.
+Routers hand the request body to byte handlers for processing and return response bodies, translating errors into http error codes.

 Dependency Setup